Singles nights, coven meetups, occult talks and more

 Every second Friday of the month

-Find Your Coven - Make News Friends in Bristol
+Find Your Coven - Make New Friends in Bristol

 Whether you're a seasoned practitioner, still in the broom closet, or simply enjoy gothic literature, come join us on Friday, the 12th December, in Bristol's most atmospheric bookshop and meet people who share your interests!